The Rise of The Good Girl: Why Romantasy is One of the Fastest Growing Genres

 Again, just like the unnerving corners of the porn world, there are also dark fantasies - things like gang rape, kidnap, knife play.
 Or even just problematic relationships, like boss and employee scenes, or forbidden love between someone you really shouldn’t want.
 Sex and relationship psychologist, Esther Perel, puts it nicely when she says that often sexual fantasies don’t always align with ‘political correctness” but, having said that, it’s not necessarily the introduction you want a fifteen year old to have to the world of sex.

 However having said all of that, and really genuinely agreeing with the fact the genre has its flaws, I am reminded every day, working in the industry that I do, of the joy it is bringing women.
-I love how it de-sensationalises sex and allows women to have very open, joyful, conversations, I love how it develops an understanding between a woman and her own body and sexual inner-world, and I love how it gives a language to women who may previously been lacking.
+I love how it de-sensationalises sex and allows women to have very open, joyful, conversations, I love how it develops an understanding between a woman and her own sexual inner-world, and I love how it gives a language to women who may have previously been lacking.
 And I fucking love Cassian and Nesta (the girls who get it, get it.)

 Written by Jessica Blackwell